When to Go to Japan: Our Recommended Months and Seasons to Travel

-The weather in Japan fits into four distinct seasons: spring, summer, autumn, and winter.
-In general, summer in Japan is hot & humid and winter is cool.
-Spring and autumn fall somewhere between.
-Unfortunately, this isn’t much help for planning a trip to Japan!
+Japan has four distinct seasons: spring, summer, autumn, and winter.
+In general, summer is hot and humid, while winter is cool.
+Weather conditions in spring and autumn fall somewhere between.
+Unfortunately, we know this isn’t much help for planning a trip to Japan!

-One of the first things to know before travelling to Japan is that there’s a BIG swing in temperatures & weather conditions throughout the year.
-Travelling throughout Japan, the climate varies significantly even between regions.
+One of the first things to know before traveling to Japan is that there’s a BIG swing in temperatures and weather conditions throughout the year.
+The climate varies significantly, even between regions.

-While it won’t substitute digging deeper into the climates of each region and checking Japanese weather forecasts before you head out, below I’ve provided a general overview of weather in Japan throughout the year by season and by month.
+While it won’t substitute digging deeper into the climates of each region and checking Japanese weather forecasts before you go, below we’ve provided a general overview of the weather in Japan by season and by month.

-In each section, you’ll find recommendations on where to visit in Japan and what to wear to help you plan your Japan itinerary whenever you decide to go.
+In each section, we give our recommendations on where to go and what to wear to help you plan your Japan itinerary whenever you decide to go.

 Spring